-➤ X-rays - complete series
+X-rays - complete series

-- Complete series or panoramic x-rays capture all of your child's teeth. - These are covered once every three years from treatment date. - If your child has multiple x-rays on the same day, and the fee for those x-rays is more than a complete series, then the complete series will be allowed.
+- Complete series or panoramic x-rays capture all of your child's teeth. - These are covered once every three years from the treatment date. - If your child has multiple x-rays on the same day, and the combined fees are more than a complete series of x-rays, then all the x-rays taken on the same day will be covered as a complete series of x-rays for payment and benefit limitations.